Hybrid vans: all you need to know

 What are the disadvantages of a hybrid van?

-Hybrid vans are more expensive than familiar diesel vans, so you’ll need to make sure to plug in and run on electric power as much as possible if you’re going down this route to save some money.
+Hybrid vans are more expensive to buy than familiar diesel vans, so you’ll need to make sure to plug in and run on electric power as much as possible if you’re going down this route to save some money.

 Best hybrid vans